Rick Gibson (alias)

 Update February 2018.

 Mary, one of the women who had been in a relationship with Gibson, came forward and delivered a powerful statement on what had happened to her.
 The Inquiry has granted Mary anonymity.
 At the 6th February 2018 hearing, the Chair decided he is going to release Gibson's real name to 'Mary' because she has the moral right to know.
+His real name, she got to hear in May 2018, was Richard Clark - he is deceased.
 More detail below.

 - Eveline Lubbers, ‘Mary’ proves: sexual targeting was always part of spycops’ tactics, URG blog post, 30 January 2018.